Internships and Externships

 Civil Rights Internship/Externship

-*Summer applications have closed, accepting applications for Fall 2024 only*
+Currently accepting applications for Fall 2026

 Civil Rights Interns carry out a broad mix of direct legal services, impact litigation, research, and government affairs engagement.
 Our work includes a unique mix of criminal, civil, and administrative matters, ranging from challenges to discriminatory NYPD policies, to civil follow-on litigation for victims of hate crimes, and representation in national security investigations.